prolajumokeoni/html-css-capstone/README.md

 - Go to https://github.com/prolajumokeoni/html-css-capstone

 - Click on the code and copy the HTML code
-- Use terminal or github desktop to clone this repository on your local machine
+- Use terminal or github desktop to clone this repository to  your local machine
-- Create a new branch and ake your contributions
+- Create a new branch and make your contributions
 - Push your branch up to your forked repository
 - Open a Pull Request with a detailed description of the development branch of the original project for a review